Adicitus/shoutout/README.md

 Returns the current configuration hashtable.

 #### Get-ShoutOutDefaultLog
-Returns the current default logger, this can be the path to a file or a scriptblock.
+Returns all default log handlers (with messagetype '*').

 #### Get-shoutOutRedirect $MsgType
-Returns the logger for the given $MsgType, returns $null if $MsgType is handled by the default logger.
+Returns all log handlers for the given $MsgType, returns $null if $MsgType is handled by the default logger.

 #### Set-ShoutOutConfig
 Managed way of setting ShoutOut settings.